Blog Post

 1MG: Are there some model country towns that have the ideal agricultural talent mix?

 AM: Horsham in western Victoria seems to have a good balance and is a key agricultural town.
 Dubbo appears also to have the right mix as a much larger centre.
 COVID-19 has seen a demographic shift to rural areas – in particular smaller towns of below 1000 people but it’s putting a serious shortage of housing under more pressure again.
-The community bank model of the Bendigo and Adelaide Bank has been looking at this situation and trying to get support for building housing affordable accommodation.
+The community bank model of the Bendigo and Adelaide Bank has been looking at this situation and trying to get support for building affordable housing accommodation.
 COVID-19 has also seen a major deficiency in building products and high prices in steel up some 40% on 2 years ago.

 Andrew Weidemann AM is former Chairman of Grain Producers Australia.
 He is also a third-generation farmer from Rupanyup in Victoria’s Wimmera Region.